Samsung/tizen-docs/docs/application/native/guides/connectivity/nfc.md

 The platform supports the following application control operations for NFC applications:

 - `default_changed`
 The system sends the `http://tizen.org/appcontrol/operation/nfc/card_emulation/default_changed` application control event when the default wallet is changed.
-For example, in **Setting > NFC > Set Default Wallet App**, if the default wallet is changed, an application control with this operation is sent to the selected application (wallet).You have to define the `app_control_cb()` callback and register it to `ui_app_lifecycle_callback::app_control`.
+For example, in **Setting > NFC > Set Default Wallet App**, if the default wallet is changed, an application control with this operation is sent to the selected application (wallet).

+  You have to define the `app_control_cb()` callback and register it to `ui_app_lifecycle_callback::app_control`.

 - `host_apdu_service`
 The system sends the `http://tizen.org/appcontrol/operation/nfc/card_emulation/host_apdu_service` application control event when an HCE event occurs.
-For example, when a mobile device receives a host-based APDU (HCE) event from a POS terminal, an application control with this operation is sent to NFC applications.You can get the target AID information using the `app_control_get_extra_data()` function with the `data` key.
-The target AID key comes packaged when the `http://tizen.org/appcontrol/operation/nfc/card_emulation/host_apdu_service`operation is launching.You have to define the `app_control_cb()` callback and register it to `ui_app_lifecycle_callback::app_control`.
+For example, when a mobile device receives a host-based APDU (HCE) event from a POS terminal, an application control with this operation is sent to NFC applications.

+  You can get the target AID information using the `app_control_get_extra_data()` function with the `data` key.
+The target AID key comes packaged when the `http://tizen.org/appcontrol/operation/nfc/card_emulation/host_apdu_service`operation is launching.

+  You have to define the `app_control_cb()` callback and register it to `ui_app_lifecycle_callback::app_control`.

 - `off_host_apdu_service`
 The system sends the `http://tizen.org/appcontrol/operation/nfc/card_emulation/off_host_apdu_service` application control event when an SE transaction occurs.
-For example, when a mobile device receives an off-host APDU event from a POS terminal, an application control with this operation is sent to NFC applications.You can get the target AID information using the `app_control_get_extra_data()` function with the `data` key.
-The target AID key comes packaged when the `http://tizen.org/appcontrol/operation/nfc/card_emulation/off_host_apdu_service` operation is launching.You have to define the `app_control_cb()` callback and register it to `ui_app_lifecycle_callback::app_control`.
+For example, when a mobile device receives an off-host APDU event from a POS terminal, an application control with this operation is sent to NFC applications.

+  You can get the target AID information using the `app_control_get_extra_data()` function with the `data` key.
+The target AID key comes packaged when the `http://tizen.org/appcontrol/operation/nfc/card_emulation/off_host_apdu_service` operation is launching.

+  You have to define the `app_control_cb()` callback and register it to `ui_app_lifecycle_callback::app_control`.

 To use the NFC application controls: